MadeInPierre/finalynx/CONTRIBUTING.md

 You can now push your changes to your fork (preferably in a separate branch if you plan on contributing again) and create a pull request on the original repo.

 ### ♻️ Continuous Integration
-The original repo has an automated CI/CD pipeline setup for two tasks:
+The original repo has an automated CI/CD pipeline setup for a few tasks:
 1. Run the pre-commit checks on any new pull request or push to report if something was forgotten.
+Also run tests in CI.
 2. When something is pushed to the `main` branch (e.g. a merge from your pull request), a job calculates the new version for `finalynx` based on the commit messages, updates the [changelog](https://github.com/MadeInPierre/finalynx/blob/main/CHANGELOG.md), creates a [release](https://github.com/MadeInPierre/finalynx/releases) on GitHub, and publishes the new package to [PyPI](https://pypi.org/project/finalynx/).
+3. When a PR is opened or edited, make sure the title and commit messages following the naming convention.

-### ❓ Missing stuff for now
+## ❓ Missing stuff for now
-There are no tests and published documentation for now.
-Ping me if you want me/us to set them up.
+Tests and published documentation are limited for now.
+Ping me if you want me/us to improve them.